futehkao/elements/README.md

         dataSource = HikariDataSource
     }

-Once a DataSource is created, the script blow shows how to configure a Hibernate JPA provider.
-Elements comes with a HibernateEntityManagerProvider to assist the process.
-Since HiberanteEntityManagerProvider is a subclass of ResourceProvider, it is automatically registered with the ResourceManager.
+Once a DataSource is created, the Atom below shows how to configure a Hibernate JPA provider using HibernateEntityManagerProvider.
+Since it is a subclass of ResourceProvider, it is automatically registered with the ResourceManager.

     atom("persist") {
     configuration = """